 Step 4: After the excimer laser finishes, the surgeon smooths the corneal flap back into place.

 Step 5: The laser eye surgery is complete.
 If you are getting both eyes operated on, the doctor will immediately repeat this process on the other eye.

 The entire procedure usually takes less than 30 minutes for both eyes.
 Approximately 10 minutes is needed to complete the surgery on each eye.

 Looking for the best LASIK surgeon in ?
 We've done the research and picked the top ones for you.

 Risks & Side Effects of LASIK

 LASIK is a safe procedure with relatively few side effects.
-It is FDA-approved, as long as the patient’s vision has stabilized and a qualified eye surgeon performs the procedure with an approved laser.
+It’s U.S. Food and Drug Administration (FDA)-approved as long as the person’s vision has stabilized and a qualified eye surgeon performs the procedure with an approved laser.

 - Blurred vision

 All of these side effects usually clear up within a few days after surgery.

 - Severe dry eye syndrome, in which your eyes are no longer able to produce sufficient tears